This guide is meant to explain the concepts of unrealised and realised profit and loss (PNL).

 Realised PNL is based on where you can actually buy or sell your position, which in most cases is not the mark price.
 If John had sold his 500 contracts at the mark price of $1,250, he would have a realised profit of 0.10 XBT.

-BitMEX has a type of derivative contract called a swap.
-Buyers and sellers of swap contacts pay and receive funding fees periodically throughout the trading day.
-To learn more about swaps, please read the Swaps Guide.
+BitMEX has a type of derivative contract called a Perpetual Contract.
+Buyers and sellers of perpetual contacts pay and receive funding fees periodically throughout the trading day.
+To learn more, please read the Perpetual Contracts Guide.

-John is trading XBTUSD, which is a swap contract.
+John is trading XBTUSD, which is a perpetual contract.
 Every 8 hours, there is a funding fee.
 The funding fee is currently 1%, and is paid from buyers to sellers.

 John is currently long 100 XBT worth of XBTUSD.
 The position has no realised PNL.
 It is funding time and John must pay 1 XBT because he is long XBTUSD.
 After the funding fee has been paid, John’s realised PNL is now -1 XBT.